2023 CROATIA MAYMESTER STUDY ABROAD

 ACCOMMODATIONS AND TRANSPORTATION

 Housing will be double occupancy in hotels.
 Breakfast and some group meals will be provided, other meals will be on your own.
-At least two meals are covered each day when in Zadar.
 Students are responsible for arranging their own transportation to and from Croatia.
 There are no direct flights from the US to Zagreb.
 A transfer will be required at a major European airport.
 The Program Director can provide a referral to a travel agent for assistance in booking on request.
 Travel within Croatia and Slovenia will be by chartered bus.

 The HOPE scholarship and other types of student financial aid that you may already be receiving can be applied towards tuition and fees.
 Although no program-specific scholarships are available, the program is partly supported by a generous endowment by Dr. and Mrs. Lawrence Phillips, which allows us to keep our program fee low.
 Students interested in scholarships should check with the Office of Global Engagement for other sources of funding.